Feb 15 2008

-Earlier, I estimated 30% new faces for in the coming election.
+Earlier, I estimated 30% new faces for MIC in the coming election.
 Now SV says 70-80% new faces for state seats, which means between 13 and 15 of them.
 4 places are already vacant, so who are the remaining ones to be dropped?

 30% of 9 parliment seats mean 3 new faces.
 So who are the ones going out?